 3. A Lot of Time Spent Managing Alcohol

-If you’ve ever wondered, “Am I an Alcoholic?”
-One of the first things you should ask yourself if whether you spend a lot of time obsessing over alcohol.
+If you’ve ever wondered, “Am I an alcoholic,” one of the first things you should ask yourself is whether you spend a lot of time obsessing over alcohol.
 Consider whether you waste most of your time:

 - Getting alcohol or finding ways to get your hands on it

 - Drinking it, regardless of whether it’s alone or with someone else

 - Recovering from a hangover and the effects of drinking too much